nguyenhiepvan/centos_office/readme.md

 ## Tags

-- c7o5 : Centos 7 and Libreoffice 5
+- latest : Centos 7 and Libreoffice 5